Pompey: Return to Rome and the First Triumvirate

 Before his return to Italy in 62 BC, Pompey paid his troops bonuses totalling around 16,000 talents, but despite fears he intended to follow Sulla's example, they were dismissed upon arrival at Brundisium.
 His journey to Rome drew huge crowds wherever he stopped, showing that although opinion in the Senate was divided, Pompey remained as popular as ever with the masses.
 He was awarded a third triumph for his achievements in Asia Minor, celebrated on his 45th birthday in 61 BC.

 Pompey claimed the new provinces established in the East had increased annual state income from 200 million to 340 million sesterces, plus an additional payment of 480 million sesterces to the treasury.
 He refused to provide details of his personal fortune, but given the amounts declared publicly, this must have been enormous.
 Some of it was used to build one of the most famous structures of Ancient Rome, the Theatre of Pompey.

 However, the Senate then refused to ratify the treaties agreed by Pompey as part of his settlement of the East.
 Opposition was led by the optimates Cato the Younger and Metellus Celer, whose sister Mucia had recently been divorced by Pompey, for reasons still disputed.
 They also defeated a bill to distribute farmland to his veterans, and landless members of the urban poor.
 A similar measure had been rejected in 63 BC, which arguably made the Senate over confident in their ability to control popular unrest.

 Although Pompey could not overcome optimate opposition on his own, the situation changed when Marius' nephew Julius Caesar sought his endorsement for the consulship in 59 BC.
-A skilled, unscrupulous, and ambitious politician, an alliance allowed Caesar to harness Pompey's influence with the urban electorate.
+A skilled, unscrupulous, and ambitious politician, Caesar used this alliance to harness Pompey's influence with the urban electorate.
 With additional support from Crassus, Caesar became one of the two consuls for 59 BC, the other being the optimate Marcus Calpurnius Bibulus.
 This meant Caesar could help pass legislation sponsored by Pompey and Crassus, while it was in his interest to keep them aligned, an important factor given the rivalry between his two patrons.

 Despite appearing to be the most junior, Caesar thus became central to the First Triumvirate, an informal political alliance designed to counter-balance the optimates.
 Pompey's influence was based on his reputation as a military commander, and popularity with the Roman people.
 Crassus' wealth allowed him to construct extensive patronage networks, but he lacked the military clout essential for political success in the late Republican era.